-“I define success as fulfilling my role in my team and in the company.
-I trust that my employer has placed me in a position where I am capable of achieving the team’s and company’s goals, and so I work toward completing my individual duties as effectively as possible.
+“I define success as fulfilling my role in my team and the company.
+I trust that my employer has placed me in a position where I am capable of achieving the team’s and company’s goals, and so I work toward completing my duties as effectively as possible.
 I still want to grow within the company, but I hope to achieve that growth by making a positive impact where I stand.”

 Example 3: Leadership position

-“I define success as meeting a combination of company and personal goals, and helping my team do the same.
+“I define success as meeting a combination of company and personal goals and helping my team do the same.
 I believe that effective goals motivate us to push ourselves and grow, and as a result of meeting such goals, we not only help the company by meeting its objectives, but we also become more effective employees that can contribute to even greater growth in the future.
 As a leader, I also want my team to feel capable of achieving their goals as well as the company’s objectives, so I make it a priority to personally help them meet individualized milestones."

 - 35 Pharmacy Residency Interview Questions (Plus Sample Answers)